BUR4KBEY/snowflake/README.md

 ## 🧪 Code Coverage and Tests

 Tests are crucial for ensuring that the library functions as expected.
-You can review the latest code coverage report by visiting [**bur4kbey.github.io/snowflake**](https://bur4kbey.github.io/snowflake).
+You can review the code coverage reports by visiting [**Codecov**](https://app.codecov.io/gh/BUR4KBEY/snowflake).
 The primary objective is to achieve complete coverage of the entire codebase through rigorous testing.